Disputes can be resolved without going to court by means of mediation - see ‘Mediation in Member States - Spain’.

 In principle, Spanish must be used in court proceedings.
 In those Autonomous Communities that have their own language (Catalonia, Valencia, the Balearic Islands, Galicia and the Basque Country), that language may also be used.

-Proceedings must always be commenced in writing in a document known as a ‘claim’ (demanda).
-Where the amount of the claim does not exceed 2 000 euros, this can be a simple document that must contain the following information:
+Proceedings must always be commenced in writing in a document known as a ‘claim’ (demanda), which is straightforward for cases under 2 000 euros.
+It must contain the following information:

-a) The claimant’s personal details and address, and the other party’s personal details and address, where known.
+a) the claimant’s personal details and address, and the other party’s personal details and address, where known, and

 People who are not employing a court procedural representative can choose whether or not to deal with the courts electronically.
 They can change their chosen method at any time.

 All legal practitioners are required to use the courts’ electronic or distance filing systems to submit both the initial application and subsequent claim documents, as well as other documents, to ensure that filings are genuine and to provide a reliable record that documents have been sent and received in full, as well as the date on which they were sent and received.

 The following organisations and individuals are also required to deal with the courts electronically: